nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 ]

 ```
-We can manually backup the data stored in the "Mountpoint" every period of time.
+You can manually backup the data stored in the "Mountpoint" every period of time.

 ## 5.1 Automatic Backups
-By default the Security Server backs up its configuration automatically once every day.
+The Security Server backs up its configuration automatically once every day, by default.
 Backups older than 30 days are automatically removed from the server.
-If needed, the automatic backup policies can be adjusted by editing the `/etc/cron.d/xroad-proxy` file.
+If needed, you can adjust the automatic backup policies by editing the `/etc/cron.d/xroad-proxy` file.
 Automatic backups will be stored in the folder `/var/lib/xroad/backup/`.
-We can create a volume for store the automatic backups by adding in the run command:
+You can create a volume for store the automatic backups by adding in the run command:
 ```
 docker run -v (backups-volume-name):/etc/xroad/var/lib/xroad/backup/
 ```

 # 6 Version update
+When you update the Security Server Sidecar, you can:
+- Create a backup
-We can update the Security Server Sidecar by creating a backup, running the image with the new version, and restore the backup or reuse the volume with the xroad config ([5](# 5-Back-up-and-Restore)).
+- run the image with the new version
+- restore the backup or reuse the volume with the xroad config ([5](# 5-Back-up-and-Restore))

-Another option, we can manually update the X-Road Sidecar packages while the Docker container is running.
+Alternatively, you can manually update the X-Road Sidecar packages while the Docker container is running.
-To do this we must:
+To do this, you must:
-- From the command line open a bash terminal inside the container:
+1. From the command line, open a bash terminal inside the container:
 ```
 docker exec -it <container-name> bash
 ```
-- Stop the services:
+2. Stop the services:
 ```
 supervisorctl stop all
 ```
-- Add the new version repository key:
+3. Add the new version repository key:
 ```
 echo "deb https://artifactory.niis.org/xroad-release-deb bionic-current main" >/etc/apt/sources.list.d/xroad.list && apt-key add '/tmp/repokey.gpg'
 ```
-- Update and upgrade the packages:
+4. Update and upgrade the packages:
 ```
 apt-get update && apt-get upgrade
 ```
-- Start the services:
+5. Start the services:
 ```
 supervisorctl start all
 ```

-Note: It is possible that a major version update will require extra changes, for doing that check the specific documentation for the version update.
+Note: It is possible that a major version update will require extra changes.
+Remember to always check the specific documentation for the version update and follow the provided instructions.

 # 7 Monitoring
-Monitoring will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
+Monitoring will be available if you use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
 ## 7.1 Environmental monitoring
-Environmental monitoring for the Security Server Sidecar provider can be used to obtain information about the platform it's running on.
+You can use Environmental monitoring for the Security Server Sidecar provider to obtain information about the platform it's running on.
-For example to get the system metrics:
+For example, to get the system metrics:
-- Create a file called **system_metrics.xml** (**reference data: 2.2;2.3;2.4**):
+1. Create a file called **system_metrics.xml** (**reference data: 2.2;2.3;2.4**):
 ```
 <SOAP-ENV:Envelope
 	xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/"